Three Google directors survive challenge over pay

 He also received a sign-on bonus of $5 million.

-ISS, in a report seen by Reuters, said the generous executive pay packages lacked a measurable connection to company performance goals.
+ISS, in a report seen by Reuters, said the generous executive pay packages lacked a measurable connexion to company performance goals.

 However, Pivotal Research Group analyst Brian Wieser said investors would not likely be swayed by ISS' recommendation.